fhammerschmidt/textbook/src/chapters/correctness/proving_correctness.md

 ```

 The postcondition is asserting an equality between the output of the function
-and some English description of a computation on the input.
+and some English description of a computation on the input. *Formal
+verification* is the task for proving that the implementation of the function
+satisfies its specification.

 Equalities are one of the fundamental ways we think about correctness of
 functional programs.
 The absence of mutable state makes it possible to reason